polinchw/monitor-frontend/README.md

 3. chmod u+x docker-tools/docker-machine/docker-swarm/aws/bash-scripts/create-swarm-instances.sh
 4. Create a Docker Swarm under the 'control' of the Docker Machine to run the monitor-frontend on.
 This will install the Docker Swarm on your selected AWS VPC and subnet.

-  ./docker-tools/docker-machine/docker-swarm/aws/bash-scripts/create-swarm-instances.sh AKIAJB7DZD4I6QA2XBRA <AWS-SECRET-KEY> vpc-9dc174e4 subnet-5501b679 polinchw monitor-frontend 1 ami-8887be9e WebServerSecurityGroup
+  ./docker-tools/docker-machine/docker-swarm/aws/bash-scripts/create-swarm-instances.sh AKIAJB7DZD4I6QA2XBRA xxxx vpc-9dc174e4 subnet-5501b679 polinchw monitor-frontend 1 ami-8887be9e WebServerSecurityGroup